 Distance: 2.5km; Altitude Gained: 244m

 Furthermore, the walk, though only 75 minutes or so in duration, is still quite exhausting, it being uphill all the way.
-You begin by crossing a stream or two (one of which, Bastions Stream, runs below Lava Tower) before climbing steeply in a south-easterly direction to Arrow Glacier.
+You begin by crossing a stream or two before climbing steeply to Arrow Glacier.

-Engulfed by avalanches and often subject to the vagaries of the extreme conditions up here, this place has always been a bit of a mess and little has changed.
-Let’s console ourselves with the thought that, assuming that we’re not spending a night on the summit, we probably won’t be spending a full night here but should be away by 2am.
+Engulfed by avalanches, this place has always been a bit of a mess and little has changed.
+But if we’re not spending a night on the summit, we won’t spend a full night here and will be away by 2am.
 Happy Camping!

 Distance: 4km; Altitude Gained: 1024m